Mixed Determinants and the Kadison-Singer problem: Characteristic polynomials of pavings

+Finally, two real rooted polynomials $p$ and $q$ interlace each other if they either have the same degree or have degrees differing by one and their roots arranged in non-increasing order interlace each other. \end{definition}

-The celebrated Cauchy-Poincare interlacing theorem says that any defect $1$ principal submatrix of a hermitian matrix has the property that its eigenvalues interlace those of the parent matrix.
-This implies in particular that if $S_1$ and $S_2$ are two equal sized subsets of $[n]$ that differ in at most one element, then $\chi[A_{S_1}]$ and $\chi[A_{S_2}]$ have a common interlacer.
-The property of having a common interlacer can be read from the polynomials at hand, without having to compute a common interlacer, thanks to Obreschkoff's theorem, see \cite{DedOb}, \begin{theorem}[Obreshkoff] Two real rooted univariate polynomials with positive leading coefficient have a common interlacer iff every convex combination of the two is real rooted. \end{theorem} Also, if two polynomials $p, q$ have a common interlacer, then it is a folklore result that
+The celebrated Cauchy-Poincare interlacing theorem says that any defect $1$ principal submatrix\footnote{A defect $k$ principal submatrix of $A \in M_n(\mathbb{C})$ is a $n-k \times n-k$ submatrix obtained from removing $k$ rows and the same $k$ columns} of a Hermitian matrix has the property that its eigenvalues interlace those of the parent matrix.
+This implies in particular that if $S_1$ and $S_2$ are two equal sized subsets of $[n]$ that differ in exactly one element, then $\chi[A_{S_1}]$ and $\chi[A_{S_2}]$ have a common interlacer, namely $\chi[A_{S_1 \cap S_2}]$.
+The property of having a common interlacer can be read off from the polynomials at hand, without having to compute a common interlacer, thanks to Obreshkoff's theorem, see \cite{DedOb}, \begin{theorem}[Obreshkoff] Two real rooted univariate polynomials with positive leading coefficient have a common interlacer iff every convex combination of the two is real rooted. \end{theorem} Also, if two polynomials $p, q$ have a common interlacer, then it is a folklore result \cite{MSS2}, that